TomerGalanti/ModularityOfHypernetworks/readme.md

 # On the Modularity of Hypernetworks ([arxiv](https://arxiv.org/abs/2002.10006)).

-Pytorch Implementation of "On the Modularity of Hypernetworks" (NeurIPS 2020)
+Pytorch Implementation of the experiments in "On the Modularity of Hypernetworks" (NeurIPS 2020)

 ## Prerequisites
 - Python 3.6+